open-curriculum/digital-3d-design--oer/modeling/low-poly-objects.md

    * Create a new material with surface set to "holdout."
 This will create a matte black color.
 Apply this to the duplicate.
    * Add the wireframe modifier and configure the thickness of the wireframe.
    * Render the image and save it.
-10. Create a graphic design or pattern incorporating the wireframe rendering in Photoshop and save the image.
+10. Create an interesting composition or pattern incorporating the wireframe rendering in Photoshop and save the image as a PNG or JPG.

 ## Grading Rubric